 Students will practice the four language skills, listening, speaking, reading and writing, with more emphasis on listening and speaking.
-Students will be expected to communicate at a novice level on topics such as telling about yourself, your family, activities, school, community and food.
+Students will be expected to communicate at a novice level on topics such as talking about yourself, your family, activities, school, community and food.
 Students will be exposed to the cultures of Spanish-speaking countries.
 Students who wish to complete the IB sequence need to start in Spanish 2 as freshmen (9th graders).

-SPANISH 2
+SPANISH 2 Course ID: FL602SFA